DR Congo confines, disinfects business district to fight virus - France 24

 "The choice of this district is linked to the fact that it's from Gombe that the virus is spreading little by little to other districts," the health authorities said in a daily statement.

-"Massive disinfection of the offices and main buildings in Gombe district has been scheduled during this period.
-Once everything has been cleaned in Gombe, other areas will be targeted," it said.
+After "massive disinfection of the offices and main buildings in Gombe... other areas will be targeted," it said.

-On Thursday, Kinshasa Governor Gentiny Ngobila announced that Gombe, one of the capital's 26 districts, would be "placed in quarantine" from April 6 to 20.

-The district "is considered to be the epicentre of the epidemic in the city," he said.
+Gombe was put under quarantine from April 6 to 20, with Kinshasa Governor Gentiny Ngobila saying the district "is considered to be the epicentre of the epidemic in the city."

 - 'Republic of Gombe' -

-According to the Democratic Republic of Congo's official figures, the sprawling country has recorded 161 cases of coronavirus, 18 of them fatal.
+According to the Democratic Republic of Congo's official figures, the sprawling country has recorded 161 cases of coronavirus, almost all in the capital and 18 of them fatal.

-Almost all have occurred in the capital, with a handful of other cases in the volatile east.

-The central business district, home to 100,000 to 200,000 of Kinshasa's 10 million people, has been dubbed "the Republic of Gombe" for its perceived status as an island of prosperity, a place set side from a city where poverty and dysfunction are rife.
+The central business district, home to 100,000 to 200,000 of Kinshasa's 10 million people, has been dubbed "the Republic of Gombe" for its perceived status as an island of prosperity in a city rife with poverty and dysfunction.

 People waited patiently to get through the barricades, clutching passes issued by city hall.